 - Name, home and local address, published telephone listing, email address, date of birth, photograph.

 - School or college, classification (Fr., Soph., Jr., Sr., Gr.), dates of attendance, awards, degrees and honors, date graduated, and the most recent educational agency or institution attended.

 - Participation in officially recognized activities and sports, fraternity and/or sorority affiliation and educational societies, and vital statistics, such as height and weight, for members of athletic teams.

-- The university is authorized to provide access to student records to campus officials, employees and contracted agencies who have legitimate educational interest in such access, without the student’s written consent.
-These persons have responsibilities in connection with campus academic, administrative or service functions and have reason for using student records connected with their campus or other related academic/administrative responsibilities as opposed to a personal or private interest.
+- The university is authorized to provide access to student records to campus officials, employees and contracted agencies who have a legitimate educational interest in such access, without the student’s written consent.
+These persons are those who have responsibilities in connection with campus academic, administrative or service functions and who have reason for using student records connected with their campus or other related academic/administrative responsibilities as opposed to a personal or private interest.
 Such determination will be made on a case-by-case basis.

-To help with book and food expenses for winter intersession, students may submit book/meal (Ole Miss Express) voucher requests via the Ole Miss Financial Aid website beginning January 2, 2020.
+To help with book and food expenses for winter intersession, students may submit book/meal (Ole Miss Express) voucher requests via the Ole Miss Financial Aid website beginning January 4, 2021.
 To see if you are eligible, please go to my.olemiss.edu.
 (Go to Student tab, navigate to the Financial Aid workset, and select Book and/or Meal Voucher Request from the dropdown menu).

 Students attending winter intersession may request an increase to their cost of attendance by submitting the “Winter Intersession Professional Judgment” form found at https://finaid.olemiss.edu/pj_wintersession/.
 Increases in cost of attendance will be limited to tuition, books, and meals only.